Reclaiming My Voice: A Journey Beyond the Algorithm

 3. Cultivating Authentic Connections

-I stopped seeing my audience as numbers.
-I started seeing them as souls.
+I stopped seeing my audience as mere numbers.
+I began to see them as souls.
 I wrote to them, not at them.
-And I noticed something beautiful—they wrote back.
+Something beautiful happened—they wrote back.

 4. Creating with Purpose